- Directions 2025

-We will follow the updated guidelines, rules and regulations from the government accordingly for the retreat on Dec 1 to 3 2022
+We will follow the updated guidelines, rules and regulations from the government accordingly.

-Not at all.
-For example, you may hang out with your friends who are not in your discussion groups at meal times or sit with them during worship and plenary session times.
-However, if any new safety distancing measures require us to stay with the allocated groups we are in, we will be required to adhere to the latest government regulations.
+You may hang out with your friends who are not in your discussion groups at some of the meal times or sit with them during worship and plenary session times.

 You can still sign up even if you do not know anyone at the retreat.
 You have the opportunity to make new friends in your discussion groups, during the plenary sessions, or at meal times.
 The retreat may bring forth the beginning of a long-lasting spiritual friendship!